sitwithariadne/website/src/metta.md

 * Freedom from enmity, not inimical
 * Pleasure not pain
 * Bliss not pain

+**Example 1 - Others away from home**

+1. I am not at home
+1. My mind has been trained into misanthoropy
+1. I feel pained, empty, agitated, dissatisfied, conceited, (it's a long list)
+1. I see a stranger.
+1. A thought: "I hate this person"
+1. I recall, "ill-will hurts a lot, can I do something about it?"
+1. I recall the Pts instructions (what's on this page about specific intentions and targets)
+1. I substitute Metta for Ill-will: "Well, I don't want them to be **oppressed**"
+1. I feel some relief

+**Example 2 - Towards myself, at home**

+1. I am at home.
+1. My mind has been trained into misanthoropy
+1. I feel pained, empty, agitated, dissatisfied, conceited, (it's a long list)
+1. I see family.
+1. A thought: "I hate this person"
+1. I recall, "ill-will hurts a lot, can I do something about it?"
+1. I recall the Pts instructions (what's on this page about specific intentions and targets)
+1. I substitute Metta for Ill-will: "Well, I don't want to build enmity, I don't want us to both hate each other"
+1. I feel some relief

 There are a lot of words here I don't really understand, so I looked them up in the [OED.](https://www.oed.com/)